sgonyea/nori/README.md

 ## REPL

-If you just want to dilly-dally around the Rhodes API, use repl:
+If you just want to dilly-dally around the Nori API, use repl:

     $ node lib/repl.js
     > var c = nori.client()